I just read about the high Chromium-6 levels in Kingman and specifically in Golden Valley.

 “Has the County looked into the cause of the high levels of Chromium-6, especially in the Castle Rock water?”

-They then provided this weird info about .033 ppm, the next day it’s 12 ppm and now I find out they have NO CLUE what the EWG report is referring to.
+They then provided this weird info about .033 ppm, the next day it was 12 ppm and now I find out they have NO CLUE what the EWG report is referring to.

 I documented that Mohave County has ZERO interest in the health of the residents.